Zycrasion/quecto/quecto.md

 }
 ```
 ### What is io.start()
-Just in case people want to handle I/O differently i don't want the underlying langauge library to get in the way of that, so all of quecto's I/O initialisation code will go into `io.start`, this also means that if you don't include it into your program, it won't include the code, making the binary smaller.
+Just in case people want to handle I/O differently i don't want the underlying language library to get in the way of that, so all of quecto's I/O initialization code will go into `io.start`, this also means that if you don't include it into your program, it won't include the code, making the binary smaller.

 ## External Quecto Files
 Will be aimed to be as simple as possible.